 Given is to a certain degree protected by its installed base and by the intellectual property of 91 issued patents and 500 pending patents globally.
-However patents only provide protection against smaller competitors who do not have the financial resources to undergo lengthy and expensive legal disputes.
+However, arguably, patents provide a more effective protection against smaller competitors who do not have the financial resources to undergo lengthy and expensive legal disputes.

-Given's competitive advantage
+Given's Competitive Advantage

 Given is a technological leader in the GI tract diagnostics market.
 As the pioneer of capsule endoscopy it enjoys the first mover's advantage through the volume of clinical data gathered using its system, the installed base of users and the professionals loyal to its brand.
-Given is ahead of the competition in portfolio development, since it has already brought to market an esophagus capsule and a colon capsule, thus providing physicians with a complete solution, and which is further enhanced by the AGILE patency pill.
-Having been in actual use, the Given system also has far more developed supporting algorithms which means physicians' reading time is significantly reduced compared to other systems.
+Given is ahead of the competition in portfolio development, since it has already brought to market an esophagus capsule and a colon capsule, thus providing physicians with a complete solution, which is further enhanced by the AGILE patency pill.
+Having been in actual use, the Given System also has far more developed supporting algorithms which means physicians' reading time is significantly reduced compared to other systems.

-The next step - Crossing the chasm
+The Next Step-Crossing the Chasm